 What to bring: Camera, warm clothes if it’s winter, sunglasses.

-Other Tours in and Around Marrakesh
+Other Recommended Tours in Marrakech

 Full-day tour from Marrakech.
 Spend a full day touring the Ouzoud Waterfalls outside of Marrakech and visit Berber villages.
 You might even get to see wild monkeys!